NVIDIA-OpenACC-Course/nvidia-openacc-course-sources/labs/lab2/README.md

 In this lab you will profile the provided application using either NVIDIA nvprof or gprof and the PGI compiler.
-After profiling the application, you will use OpenACC to express the parallelism in the 3 most time-consumining routines.
+After profiling the application, you will use OpenACC to express the parallelism in the 3 most time-consuming routines.
 You will use CUDA Unified Memory and the PGI "managed" option to manage host and device memories for you.
 You may use either the `kernels` or `parallel loop` directives to express the parallelism in the code.
 Versions of the code